Vikhyat2603/Machine-Learning-From-Scratch/My Neural Network/README.md

     On training for ~5 seconds with EWA update and 2500 training images, the network acheives 97% accuracy on the whole 60k image dataset.

+#### - ExponentiallyWeightedAverages.py
+    A visualisation of Exponentially Weighted Averaging that I used to investigate the effect of bias correction on the algorithm.

 #### - mnist-files.rar
     Contains MNIST data in 4 ubyte files.
 Extract to ./mnist-files